GREG RODIN, Q.C.

 • Lexpert Ranked Lawyer, Lexpert Legal Expert Directory

-•Recognized in the 2019 Edition of The Best Lawyers in Canada for Personal Injury Litigation
+• Recognized in the 2019 and 2020 Editions of The Best Lawyers in Canada for Personal Injury Litigation

 • Canadian Bar Association

 Greg received his post-secondary education at the University of Manitoba, where he obtained his Bachelor of Arts degree in 1975 and his Bachelor of Laws degree in 1978.
 He won awards for high academic achievement in law school.